 Over the years, our knowledge and ability to treat rotator cuff tears have really advanced significantly.
 This includes advances in surgical technique, rehabilitation processes, and even training modifications. photo from Wikipedia

 I see a lot of clients that report shoulder pain that appears to be coming from rotator cuff pathology.
 Notice that I just simple say “rotator cuff pathology.”
 To me, it doesn’t really matter if it’s torn, partially torn, impinged, inflamed, or anything else.
+Shoulder impingement is sort of a junk term.
 The only thing that matters to me is how well you function.
 Can you lift your arm?
 Can you work or play sports without difficulty?
 Are you happy with your shoulder?

 Still, when people come to see me, all they care about is if their rotator cuff is torn.